Doctor-X: Surgeon Michiko Daimon: Secondary Cast

-Appearances: Season 1 and Season 5 - A surgeon who left at the end of Season One to hone his skills overseas.
+Appearances: Seasons 1, 5 and 7 - A surgeon who left at the end of Season One to hone his skills overseas.
 In the premiere of Season 5, he returned to work in a rural area, but was transferred back to the main hospital by Shimura Madoka.
-In season 7 he returns briefly to Tōtei but now as a medical "Extuber" helping to provide good publicity.
+In season 7 he returns briefly in episode 7 to Tōtei but now as a medical "Extuber" helping to provide good publicity.